Table of Contents

 out IDynamicTreeProxy? proxy, out JVector normal, out float lambda)

 The pre- and post-filters can be used to discard hits during the ray cast.
-Jitter shoots a ray from the origin into the specified direction.
+A ray is shot from the origin into the specified direction.
 The function returns true if a hit was found.
-It also reports the point of collision which is given by
+The point of collision is given by hit = origin + lambda * direction, where lambda is in the range [0, ∞).

 The returned normal is the normalized surface normal at the hit point.